LoopKit/looptips/docs/index.md

 As exciting as this sounds...we should first get the caveats out of the way.
 There are some limitations on what kind of pumps/equipment are required.
 This system doesn't work with most pumps and requires you to do some work.
 The pumps that are supported and the directions for building are thoroughly covered in [LoopDocs](https://loopkit.github.io/loopdocs/){: target="_blank" }.

+## Terminology Used in This Documentation

+Throughout LoopTips, we use standard abbreviations for common diabetes terms:

+- **BG** = Blood Glucose (also referred to as "blood sugar")
+- **IOB** = Insulin On Board (active insulin in your body)
+- **COB** = Carbs On Board (carbohydrates still being digested)
+- **ISF** = Insulin Sensitivity Factor (how much one unit of insulin lowers BG)
+- **CR** = Carb Ratio (how many grams of carbs are covered by one unit of insulin)
+- **DIA** = Duration of Insulin Action (how long insulin remains active)

+When we say "correction range" or "target range," we're referring to the same thing - your desired BG range configured in Loop settings.

 ## Disclaimer

 While it may seem obvious, please consult with your healthcare professional regarding your diabetes management.
 The suggestions and discussion in LoopTips are not a one-size-fits-all nor intended to replace the input from your doctor.
 You take full responsibility for building and running this system and do so at your own risk.